jeju5/management/cs/20201215 modern-react-with-redux/modern-react-with-redux.md

   * don't forget to call 'super(prop)'
 * State & setState
   * always use this.setState({key: value})
-  * never do 'this.state = value' when updating the state
+  * never do 'thi s.state = value' when updating the state
     * only exception to 'this.state = value' is when initializing the state
   ```js
   import React from 'react';